 Despite this huge disadvantage, Victor M154 Metal Pedal Mouse Trap has some features on its side.
 It can be set up easily, it is very cheap (traps are actually distributed in 12X packs).
 But once the trap is set, you have to be very careful with the pedal mechanism.
 It can cost some fingers and paws for you and your beloved ones.
 If you aren’t bothered with the look of dead animal carcass, you can reset the trap after washing.
 However, its mechanism is quite cheap, so it will break soon enough.
 Not a big problem when you have eleven traps left.
 Used traps can be used to create mouse trap car.

-JT Eaton is a family owned business which operates on the market since 1932.
+JT Eaton is a family-owned business that operates on the market since 1932.
 This company is proud of the high quality of goods they manufacture and their Jawz traps are a good example of that statement.

 This plastic mouse trap is similar to Tomcat Press ‘N Set Mouse Trap: both use the idea of a traditional string mechanism.
 JT Eaton traps are distributed in 24X bundles only but their price is still cheap.
 They can be set up by hand or foot and easily renewed after the process is done.
 I have to say that JT Eaton mouse traps are not so robust as Tomcat traps with their metal carcasses.
 But JT Eaton product costs twice cheaper so it is a fair deal to me.